NannyML/nannyml/docs/quick.rst

 |  4 |               2.25364  | 60K+ €         |               2.22127 |                      8.88448 | True               | Thursday  | 5.69526  |            4 |                  1 | 2014-05-10 02:21:34 |           0.99 | reference   |        1 |
 +----+------------------------+----------------+-----------------------+------------------------------+--------------------+-----------+----------+--------------+--------------------+---------------------+----------------+-------------+----------+

-The synthetic dataset provided contains a binary classification model that predicts whether and employee will work from home the next workday or not.
+The synthetic dataset provided contains inputs and predictions of a binary classification model that predicts whether an employee will work from home the next workday or not.
 The probability of the employee working from home is included in the ``y_pred_proba`` column, while the prediction is in ``y_pred`` column.
 The model inputs are ``distance_from_office``, ``salary_range``, ``gas_price_per_litre``, ``public_transportation_cost``, ``wfh_prev_workday``, ``workday`` and ``tenure``. ``identifier`` is the :term:`Identifier` column